zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Click *Close* in the upper-right corner to exit the integration editor canvas window.
-The Integrations page redisplays and shows your new integration at the top.
+The Integrations page redisplays and shows your new *Create New Order* integration at the top.

 ## Activate an Integration

 Our last step in this lab is to activate our integration.

-47. Click the toggle switch icon *On* to the right of the integration by clicking on it:
+47. Toggle the toggle switch icon *On* to the right of your integration by clicking on it.
+The *Activate Integration* dialog appears:

     ![](./media/image37.png)